inha-leeyeon/Week09-Quiz2-byCYH/README.md

 <br/>

 ### Output
+- `Use R to represent the radius of the bubble and V to represent the volume of the bubble`.
 - Output the overlap statu of two bubbles on the first line.
   e.g. `bubble (1, 1, 1) R=2 and bubble (3, 3, 3) R=3 partially overlap`
 - Output the compare result of two bubbles on the second line.